wp-plugins/jk-google-analytics/readme.txt

 == Description ==

-Enable Google Analytics on your website and enjoy your stats on http://www.google.com/analytics.
+Enable Google Analytics on your website and see your daily stats on http://www.google.com/analytics.

-By default everything is tracked, but you can exclude contents (archives, searches...) or users (admins, editors...).
+= IMPORTANT NOTE =

-* NOTE: If you upgraded or installed the version 1.1 on the 7th of April and you are experiencing bugs, don't panic you can fix the error by simply upgrading to version 1.1.1 or by removing the plugin's folder in wordpress plugins directory "wordpress/wp-content/plugins/jk-google-analytics", for that use your FTP software.
+If you upgraded or installed the version 1.1 on the 7th of April and you are experiencing bugs, don't panic you can fix the error by simply upgrading to version 1.1.1 or by removing the plugin's folder in wordpress plugins directory "wordpress/wp-content/plugins/jk-google-analytics", for that use your FTP software.
 It will fix the error, then you could trust me and reinstall the new fixed version 1.1.1 (without any bugs) or search for another Google Analytics plugin, sorry again but new downloads should not have any errors.

 = Features =